algorand/go-algorand/data/transactions/logic/opcodes.md

 - Pushes: None
 - branch if value is not zero

-for a bnz instruction at `pc`, if the last element of the stack is not zero then branch to instruction at `pc + 3 + N`, else procede to next instruction at `pc + 3`
+for a bnz instruction at `pc`, if the last element of the stack is not zero then branch to instruction at `pc + 3 + N`, else proceed to next instruction at `pc + 3`

 ## pop
 - Opcode: 0x48